Contact Us Sitemap News & Updates

 Buffalo Lake Water Levels

-Diversion of water from the Red Deer River will occur until the water levels in Buffalo Lake reach the elevation of 780.85 metres or the channel capacity is reached.
-Once the maximum elevation has been reached, pumping will stop until lake levels recede to 780.65 metres.
-The fluctuation of 20 cm is intended to encourage a diversity of aquatic plant growth along the shoreline of Buffalo Lake.
-The pumping program will re-initiate once the lake level drops to the lower elevation (780.65 metres).
-Water diversion from the Red Deer River may occur when the lake is at Full Supply Level (780.85 metres) in order to meet needs within the conveyance system for, backflooding, or fish and wildlife benefits along the Parlby Creek component of the system.
+Diversion of water from the Red Deer River will occur until the water levels in Buffalo Lake reach the elevation of 780.85 meters or the channel capacity is reached.
+Once the maximum elevation has been reached, pumping will stop until lake levels recede to 780.60 meters.
+The fluctuation of 25 cm is intended to encourage a diversity of aquatic plant growth along the shoreline of Buffalo Lake.
+The pumping program will re-initiate once the lake level drops to the lower elevation (780.60 meters).
+Water diversion from the Red Deer River may occur when the lake is at Full Supply Level (780.85 meters) in order to meet needs within the conveyance system for agricultural back-flooding, or fish and wildlife benefits along the Parlby Creek component of the system.

 Parlby Creek-Buffalo Lake Water Management Project